sarapinciroli/PinciroliSara.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student in Statistics and Computer Science at Bocconi University, Milan.
-I based my previous projects and studies on the field of Optimization and Operations Research.
+I based my previous projects and studies on the field of Probability and Statistics Theory.

-I'm graduated in mathematics from University of Pavia, with a large number of experiences abroad, from Norway to Portugal passing through France and Saudi Arabia.
+I'm graduated in Mathematics at the University of Pavia.
+I attended the Erasmus Traineeship program to write my Master's Thesis abroad at the Heriot Watt University of Edinbrugh.

-You can contact me at the address marta.pozzi2@phd.unibocconi.it
+You can contact me at the address sara.pinciroli2@phd.unibocconi.it